rmuit/copernica-api/README.md

   Copernica website (REST API v2 documentation - REST API example), with only a few changes.

-- A CopernicaRestClient class which wraps around CopernicaRestAPI.
-Some comments reflect gaps (around detailed error reporting) which cannot be improved yet without further detailed knowledge about API responses.
-See examples above.
+- A RestClient class which wraps around CopernicaRestAPI.
+Some comments reflect gaps (around detailed error reporting) which cannot be improved yet without further detailed knowledge about API responses (see examples above), though these have almost disappeared in version 2.

 - A 'test implementation' of the Copernica API, i.e. a class that can be used instead of CopernicaRestAPI and that stores data internally.
 And PHPUnit tests which use this test API.

-The 'test API' should enable writing tests for your own processes which use CopernicaRestClient.
+The 'test API' should enable writing tests for your own processes which use RestClient.
 (See TestRestClient.)

 The extra/ directory may contain example tests/other code I wrote for my own processes.